pgRouting/pgrouting/doc/ordering/pgr_sloanOrdering.rst

 * Finds a pseudoperipheral vertex pair to determine good starting points
 * Uses a priority-based algorithm that balances vertex degree and distance from the start vertex.
-* Aims to mininimize bandwidth (maximum difference between connected vertex indices.
+* Aims to minimize bandwidth (maximum difference between connected vertex indices.
 * The implementation is for undirected graphs
 * Typically produces better orderings than simple breadth-first approaches.
-* Run time is 0.115846 seconds.

-|Boost| Boost Graph inside
+|Boost| Boost Graph Inside

 Signatures
 ------------------------------------------------------------------------------
-..rubric::Summary

 .. index::
     single: sloanOrdering - Experimental on v4.0